DCotterill/halixia-hugo/content/ma/protecting-incomes-508.md

 Learn about protecting your income

-Get more information on income protection and if this is right for you.
+Learn about income protection and if this is right for you.

-Income protection helps by providing a monthly benefit if your off word due to an accident or illness, it helps pay for your essential outgoings.
+Income protection helps by providing a monthly benefit if your of work due to an accident or illness, it helps pay for your essential outgoings.

 | Provider Links      | Free or Paid  |
 | :-----------          | :--------------:      |